Health Insurance for Business Executives

 2. Separate Group Plan for Executives & Their Families

-A separate group plan tailored specifically for executives and their families can address their unique healthcare needs & help optimize your budget.
+A separate group plan for executives and their families can meet their specific healthcare needs while optimizing your budget.
 Let’s say you have a group of key people:

 Then look into doing a split group.
 1) Executive Group Health Insurance 2) Local Staff policy.